 Apply for Disaster Relief

-Proceeds from the Caltech and JPL Disaster Relief Fund (The Fund) will help with immediate financial support to Caltech and JPL affected students and employees, including staff, faculty, and postdoctoral scholars, whose lives have been significantly impacted by this tragedy, whether they've lost their homes, are displaced, or are experiencing some other dire situation due to the Los Angeles County wildfires.
+Proceeds from the Caltech and JPL Disaster Relief Fund (The Fund) are used to provide emergency financial support to Caltech and JPL affected students and employees, including staff, faculty, and postdoctoral scholars, whose lives have been significantly impacted by the recent LA Fires.
+As of Friday, March 7, more than $3.8 million in grant funding has been directly distributed to 1,303 deserving members of our community in need.

 We are humbled by the tremendous outpouring of donations from staff, Trustees, faculty, donors, alumni, parents, and friends of Caltech and JPL.
-The goal is to distribute the funds equitably and expeditiously to members of our community.

 A first-round of grant funding was distributed beginning January 18.
-A second round of funding requests opened at 12 p.m.
-(PST) on Tuesday, February 4, on a first come basis.
-Representatives from Caltech and JPL, with the support of human resources, budget, and finance departments, will review all applications.
+A second round of funding requests opened on Tuesday, February 4.

 Eligibility Requirements